-These beds look more like the common beds you see but are made of toughened material also.
-Often, the same material as used in the bedding part of the chew proof beds.
+These beds look more like the common ones you see but are also made of toughened material.
+Often, the same material as used in the bedding part of the chew-proof beds.

-The catch here is that whereas the chew proof beds have metal or PVC frames, these beds are loose and easy to grab onto.
+The catch is that the chew-proof beds have metal or PVC frames, but these beds are loose and easy to grab onto.

 The material will resist, but, again, there’s no actual way of stopping your pup if he or she is determined.